The Governing Body

 October and November have been a busy time for governors as all of the sub-committees met ahead of the full governing body meeting.
 There are a lot of things on the agenda this year as we continue to adjust to assessment without levels, continue to improve the learning environment and identify more ways to enrich the curriculum for our children.

-As always governors have been making visits to school and we are pleased to see the enthusiasm displayed by the children in attempting the homework challenges and the thoughtfulness demonstrated by the submissions on the prayer wall.
+As always, governors have been making visits to school and we are pleased to see the enthusiasm displayed by the children in attempting the homework challenges and the thoughtfulness demonstrated by the submissions on the prayer wall.
+In collaboration with Mrs Whittle, three of the governors have committed to setting up a 'Messy Church' which is going to be held in school on a Thursday evening once a month.
+The first session was held on the 3rd November and was a huge success: over 50 families were in attendance and all engaged with the craft activities which were centered around Jesus' parable of the Lost Sheep.

 The parent governor nomination and election process has also been completed this month and I am pleased to welcome Champa Bhudia to the governing body.